 Posted on 14th October 2019

-Pulsar Stars were discovered in 1967 by the Quaker Jocelyn Bell when she was a graduate student at Cambridge University.
+Pulsar Stars were discovered in 1967 by the Quaker Jocelyn Bell Burnell when she was a student at Cambridge University.

-The subsequent paper which produced the findings was published under the names of five more senior scientists who supervised Bell’s work.
+The subsequent paper which produced the findings was published under the names of five more senior scientists who supervised Bell Burnell’s work.
 As a result, she was excluded from the 1974 Nobel Prize in Physics.
-However, Bell would later gain recognition in her own right as a pioneering scientist championing women in the sciences.
+However, Bell Burnell would later gain recognition in her own right as a pioneering scientist championing women in the sciences.

-Bell was born in Northern Ireland and as a child she went to The Mount School,a Quaker girls’ boarding school in York.
-There she impressed her physics teacher, Mr Tillott, and recalls his teaching saying:
+Bell Burnell was born in Northern Ireland and as a child she went to The Mount School, a Quaker girls’ boarding school in York, England.
+There she impressed her physics teacher, Mr Tillott, and she recalls his teaching saying:

 “You do not have to learn lots and lots of facts; you just learn a few key things, and then you can apply and build and develop from those.
 He was a really good teacher.”

-Years later when she was at Cambridge, in July 1967, she detected a bit of ‘scruff’ on her chart-recorder papers as she was tracking stars.
-At first, it was thought the ‘scruff’ was simply an error in the data but when the data was proven correct the ‘scruff’ was jokingly given the name LGM-1, the LGM standing for Little Green Men.
+Years later when she was a student at Cambridge, in July 1967, Bell Burnell detected a bit of ‘scruff’ on her chart-recorder papers as she was tracking stars.
+At first, it was thought the ‘scruff’ was simply an error in the data but when the data was proven correct the ‘scruff’ was jokingly given the name LGM-1 – the LGM standing for Little Green Men!

-Soon, after Bell carried out further observations, it was realized that what she had discovered wasn’t alien life forms but radio pulsars, stars that pulse out light.
-This would prove to be one astronomy’s greatest finds of the 20th century as the timing of the pulses would allow far more accurate measurements of time and space to be observed.
+Soon, after Bell Burnell carried out further observations, it was realized that what she had discovered wasn’t alien life forms but radio pulsars (stars that pulse out light).
+This would prove to be one astronomy’s greatest finds of the 20th century, as the timing of the pulses would allow far more accurate measurements of time and space to be observed in the universe.

 Quakers and Science